sontek/sontek_net/sontek-frontend/posts/2022/intro_to_asdf.md

 ```

 ## Using the installed languages
-To activate a specific version of a language you have you have three options:
+To activate a specific version of a language you have three options:

 ### Make it global
-You can make it global, meaning when you run the tool like `python` it'll use
+You can make it global, meaning when you run the tool like `python` it will use
 this version for the system:

 ```bash